-Irked by new banknote, India tells Saudi to take urgent steps and depict right map,
+Irked by new banknote, India tells Saudi to take urgent steps and depict right map

 New Delhi, Oct 30: The new 20 Riyal banknote issued by Saudi Arabia depicts Union Territories of Jammu and Kashmir and Ladakh outside the territory of India and this has irked India.